CharlotOS/Softwares/Cryptinox/README_CRYPTINOX_110.md

 ## 📥 1.
 Download the App

 🔗 Head to the [Cryptinox GitHub](https://github.com/Radiump123/Softwares), inside the `Software` folder.
-💾 Click the download button to get `Cryptinox.exe`.
+💾 Click the download button to get `Cryptinox110.exe`.
 📁 Move it from your Downloads into a folder like `Program Files` or your Desktop.

 ---

 ## ⚙️ 2.
 Open the App

-🖱️ Double-click `Cryptinox.exe`.
+🖱️ Double-click `Cryptinox110.exe`.
 You’ll see these 4 buttons:

 - 🟢 Encrypt File